Skip to main content

 Specialization: I expect to see models specifically fine-tuned for different mathematical domains.
 A model optimized for abstract algebra.
 Another for numerical analysis.
 We're moving away from one-size-fits-all.

-Start here: Get Claude 3.7 Sonnet access (either through claude.ai or API).
+Start here: Get Claude Opus 4.8 access (either through claude.ai or API).
 Use it for 90% of mathematical work.
 It's accurate enough, explains well, and is affordable.

-For hard problems: Keep access through ChatGPT Pro ($200/month) or API.
+For hard problems: Keep access through ChatGPT Pro ($200/month) or API for GPT-5.5 Pro.
 Use it when Claude struggles or when you absolutely need the right answer.

 For verification: Wolfram Alpha.
 Seriously.
 Use AI to understand the problem and approach, then verify symbolic manipulations with Wolfram Alpha.

-Don't bother with: Gemini for serious math work (yet).
+Don't bother with: Older models like Gemini 1.5 Pro for serious math work.
 The specialized chatbots that promise "AI math tutoring" but are just wrapped around GPT-3.5.

 The Thing Nobody Tells You